 As someone who has written about Gabriel Blackwell’s work before, I feel oddly unqualified to discuss his latest, and perhaps most accomplished, book, Madeleine E. (Outpost 19).
 Few writers are as ingenious or as incisive on the subject of contemporary America’s relationship to its own industries of the imagination.
 Madeleine E. demonstrates as much, but it also does considerably more, and by simultaneously widening and narrowing its scope.
 The very idea of a novel, as both an entertainment and a social enterprise, disappears into the decidedly noir-ish back alleys of a different kind of storytelling in Madeleine E. Philosophy, the natural sciences and film studies are but a few of the discourses expositing and arguing away between the book’s bindings.
-Zizek only wishes he were as Benjaminian, that he could erect such graceful arcades out of culture’s fracture and babble, as Gabriel Blackwell is here.
+Zizek only wishes he were as Benjaminian as Blackwell is here, or that he could erect such graceful arcades out of culture’s fracture and babble.
 The result is a work which reminds us that the Singularity happened millennia ago, and that we call it by another name: “narrative.”

 One last act of prelude: special mention should also be made of Gabriel Blackwell’s incredible work curating The Collagist.
 If this isn’t a journal you follow regularly, please update your preferences at your earliest opportunity.
 (Full disclosure: I’ve been fortunate enough to contribute to The Collagist, and have benefited greatly from having worked under Gabriel Blackwell’s generous and expert editorial direction.)